thisisevilevil/evilevil365/_posts/2026-06-07-UsingAutopatch-RingSystem.md

 | **Deadline** | Number of days before the update must be installed. | Set to `3`: the device can wait up to 3 days before automatic install. |
 | **Grace** | Minimum number of days after an update is installed and the device enters a pending-restart state before a restart is forced automatically.
 The countdown starts at pending restart, not at release — so a device that's powered off (e.g. on vacation) only begins its grace countdown once it's back online and the update has installed.
 Users receive increasingly prominent restart notifications during this window. | Set to `3`: after the update installs and a restart is pending, the user has 3 days to reboot on their own terms before Windows forces it. |

-> Grace is counted in active device days, not calendar days.
-That detail matters a lot when users shut down over weekends or are away from the device.
-{: .notice--info}

 Tuning these timers to your risk profile is extremely important.
 If you work in defense, security, or similar sectors, keep values as low as possible.
 Still leave enough room in later rings to absorb noise found early.
 Defaults are fine for many organizations, but if possible, lower deferral and raise grace.
 Many users reboot early anyway.
 That approach gives users flexibility while reducing exposure time.
 As always, there are trade-offs.

 When you are done, click Next.
 Apply any scope tags if relevant, and then click Next and Finish.